damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 ## Pre Event Outreach<a name="promotion"></a>
 - Get attendee list and contact customers and prospects before event.
-- If there is not an attendee list do "warm" outreach to prospects- creat email campaign based on location.
+- If there is not an attendee list do "warm" outreach to prospects- create email campaign based on location.
 Send one email 1.5 weeks before event.
 - BDRS will help set up in person meetings to occur at event.

 ## Complete Before Event<a name="promotion"></a>
 - Set up post event follow up campaigns in Marketo.
 - After Event Survey created and email template ready to go out first work day back after event.
 Includes details on lead followup and how to add business card details.
-- Social media to go out during event schdeuled.
+- Social media to go out during event scheduled.
 - Plan for what to do with any remaining swag.

 ## **At Events**